ahornyai/ctf_writeups/hcsc2024/pwn_prequel/WRITEUP.md

 ## Binary
 ![](screenshots/executable.png)
 We have a statically linked 64-bit ELF executable.
 The symbols are fortunately not stripped.
 Pwntools' `checksec` says that there is stack canary protection in place, and there isn't a memory segment that is writeable and executable at the same time.
-We also don't have to worry about ASLR, the binary starts always at the same address in the memory.
+We don't have to worry about ASLR, the binary starts always at the same address in the memory.

 ## Running the binary
 ![](screenshots/running_executable.png)